 About the author

-Socioeconomic analyst, globetrotter, gardening amateur and food lover.
-In 2015, Dominique had an idea about an online tool to sell or buy food products grown by and for people living in the same city.
-He co-founded RakeAround a year later.
+Dominique is the co-founded of RakeAround, an e-commerce platform for urban agriculture.
 For him, demographic trends, the democratization of technology and the personalization of food will shape food systems of the 21st century.